ruma/homeserver/README.md

 To generate API documentation, run `cargo doc`.
 Then open `target/doc/ruma/index.html` in your browser.
 Note that this documentation is for Ruma's internal Rust code, not the public-facing Matrix API.

+## Testing

+Ruma includes an integration test suite.
+The test suite relies on Docker for ephemeral PostgreSQL databases.
+To install Docker, see the installation instructions for [OS X](https://docs.docker.com/mac/), [Linux](https://docs.docker.com/linux/), or [Windows](https://docs.docker.com/windows/).
+Once Docker is installed, run `cargo test` to run the test suite.

 ## Configuration

 Ruma requires a configuration file named `ruma.json` in the directory `ruma` is executed from.